 EN 13758-2:2003+A1:2007 Solar UV protective properties - Classification and marking of apparel Sun exposure causes skin damage.
 Recent international research has shown that prolonged exposure of the skin to the sun can produce both short and long-term harmful effects.
-The major cause,

-The lowest UPF value of clothing shall be higher than 40.
+The major cause, ultraviolet radiation, can be significantly reduced by clothing.
+The level of protection offered by clothing differs and is dependent on various factors.
+Clothing designed to offer protection to the lower body shall at least cover the lower body completely.
+Clothing designed to offer protection to the lower body shall at least cover the lower body completely.
+Clothing designed to offer protection The lowest UPF value of clothing shall be higher than 40.
 Clothing certified to this standard provides UVA and UVB protection from the sun.
 Sun exposure causes skin damage and only the covered areas are protected.
 The minimum fabric requirements give sufficient protection in all but the most extreme situations, which are highly unlikely to be met in normal wearing circumstances.
-The protection offered by a garment may be reduced when stretched or w
+The protection offered by a garment may be reduced when stretched or wet.